OLAS-ontology/OLAS/README.md

 We appreciate any feedback and collaboration from the community.
 Thanks!

 ## Developers
-- Jie Zheng
+- Jie Zheng, University of Michigan
-- Leo Yeh
+- Leo Yeh, University of Michigan
-- Oliver He
+- Oliver He, University of Michigan
+- Spencer Caldwell, LSA, University of Michigan
+- Jack Gryebet, LSA, University of Michigan
+- Junguk Hur, University of North Dakota

 ## Contributors
-- Bob Dysco
+- Bob Dysco, University of Michigan
-- Bill King
+- Bill King, University of Michigan
-- Zach Freeman
+- Zach Freeman, University of Michigan
-- Jean Nemzek
+- Jean Nemzek, University of Michigan

 ## News
 - 2/20/2025: OLAS was sent a new ontology request for inclusion in the OBO Foundry, see: https://github.com/OBOFoundry/OBOFoundry.github.io/issues/2682